Pictures of the 12 student researchers that make up the 2024 COLDEX Research Experience for Undergraduates cohort

 2) What qualities, characteristics, and skills will you bring to our REU program as a result of your work/activities/volunteering/other life experiences?
 You may want to consider how your previous experiences have prepared you to be successful in a summer research experience, which often requires perseverance, creativity, hard work, and collaboration within a team of peers and/or mentors.
 (Must be 300 words or less)

-3) One of the major priorities for COLDEX is to increase diversity, equity, and inclusion (DEI) in polar research.
-Please describe any personal experiences you have had with DEI in the sciences and/or how you have worked in the past or will work in the future to make your campus or community more equitable and inclusive for all.
-(Must be 300 words or less)
+3) One of the major priorities for NSF COLDEX is to broaden participation in polar research.
+Please describe any personal experiences you have had with barriers to participation in the sciences and/or how you have worked in the past or will work in the future to help reduce these barriers in your local community or on your college campus.
+(Must be 300 words or less).

 • We ask for the names of two references.
 We recommend these be professors or former and/or current supervisors for work or volunteering experiences.
 We may reach out to these references in mid-late February for those in our top 20 applicants only.